Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 What truly makes Dihua street special is that many of these 100+ year-old businesses are still in operation, while cute modern cafés, craft shops and clothing boutiques make practical use of gorgeously restored ancient edifices.
 The area’s unique museums, intriguing temples, and traditional eats are the finishing touches on this quintessential Taipei experience.

-Be sure to also check out my articles on Ximending and Beitou Hot Spring, my other two favorite neighborhoods in Taipei.
-Exploring Dadaocheng is also on my list of top 50 things to do in Taipei, and should definitely be a part of your Taipei itinerary!
+Be sure to also check out my articles on Ximending and Beitou Hot Spring, my other two favorite neighborhoods in Taipei, or Jiufen, which also features Japanese-era architecture and tea houses, and 40 other day trips from Taipei that you may enjoy.

 Exploring Dihua Street with MyProGuide